craigerskine/pxl.media/content/games/tales-of-the-abyss-3ds.md

 ---
-title: Tales of the Abyss 3DS
+title: 'Tales of the Abyss 3DS'
 platform: 3ds
 genre:
   - rpg